- How to Attract Graduates

 How to hire a graduate for a PR role

 A confident, sociable and communicative individual who is very good at building and managing relationships with people.
 They should be creative in order to promote businesses and approach clients, and possess strong writing skills in order to write a range of engaging content for clients.
+An ideal candidate should be able to approach problems originally and create strategies and solutions for maximising positive publicity and public awareness of your company.

 A degree in a subject like Science or History will have equipped the candidate with the research skills needed in order to communicate accurately and authoritatively on a subject.
-Other humanities subjects such as English or a Modern Language will have helped the candidate build up strong communication skills.
+Other humanities subjects such as English or a Modern Language will have helped the candidate build up strong communication and research skills.

 - Any writing experience such as writing for their university paper or maintaining their own blog is a good indicator.
-Basic writing skills are essential for a job in PR, most other things can be taught.
+Basic writing and communication skills are essential for a job in PR, most other things can be taught.

 - Practical experience in PR, such as an internship or placement, is incredibly valuable.
 Not only will the candidate have a good knowledge of the industry and day-to-day workings of a PR role, but they will also know that this is a sector they’d like to pursue.

-- Has an interest in and is aware of brands
+- Has an interest in and is aware of brands and marketing, and the strategies that these brands take in managing their public image

 - Has their own blog or social media channels (or at least shows an interest in those areas)